jackiehluo/n1-sunrise/README.md

 # Sunrise for N1
-A sunrise-tinted theme for N1.
+A sunrise theme for N1, inspired heavily by [Wattenberger](https://github.com/Wattenberger/Nylas-N1-theme).

 ![](preview.png)